apoorv74/behind_bars/content/docs/open-data-day-2021.md

+---
+date: 2021-03-07
-# Open Data Day, 2021.
-Chronicling my [Open Data] journey.
+title: Open Data Day, 2021.
+The Open Data journey.
+authors: ["apoorv"]
+categories:
+  - Open Data
+toc: false
+slug: open-data-day-2021
+---

-## Open Data Day ?
+### Open Data Day ?
 What about it ?

 Yet another day to celebrate, is it ?
 Well for some of us, it surely is.